Storage zones controller 5.x

 The following configurations have been tested and are supported for most environments.

 These configurations have been successfully configured and tested by our engineering teams.
-The below configuration documentation is subject to change due to continued product enhancements and improvements.
-Therefore, configuration guides for the following are presented as is:
+The following configuration documentation is subject to change due to continued product enhancements and improvements.
+The following configuration guides are presented as is:

 Citrix Ready Partners